heiseonline/shariff/README.md

 # Shariff

+Want your website visitors to share your content?
+Want to show them how popular your page is on Facebook?
+Don't like the privacy implications of the official code snippets from Twitter, Facebook, and Google+?

+Shariff `(/ˈʃɛɹɪf/)` to the rescue!

 ![Shariff](shariff-logo.png)

+Shariff is a simple Javascript client library with an optional server-side component to fetch the number of likes, tweets and plus-ones.
+Share buttons and share counts without a connection between your visitors' browsers and the *networks* (unless they do share, of course).

 ## Getting Started

-Download the latest release of Shariff and include `build/shariff.min.css` and `build/shariff.min.js` into your page.
-After doing that, insert one or more `<div class="shariff">` elements containing data attributes described below.
+1. Download the latest release of Shariff and include `build/shariff.min.css` and `build/shariff.min.js` in your page.
+2. Insert one or more `<div class="shariff">` elements.
+3. Customize using data-* attributes.

+To enable the counters in the buttons see section [Backends](#backends).

+Usage example:

 ```html
 <!DOCTYPE html>